MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn about express restore points in Microsoft 365 Backup.
+description: Learn how to restore data using restore points and express restore points in Microsoft 365 Backup.
 ---

 # Restore data in Microsoft 365 Backup (Preview)